Nilanjana010/ACM_TIST/README.md

     - The codes that relate to how adversarial expressions generated with and without p-nucleus sampling integrated AdvPrompter perform in attacking an LLM when used in a full-prompt template.
     - The codes without any adversarial insertion.
     - Codes involve attacking several models.
-    - GPT-4 Judge is now used with gpt-4o-mini
+    - GPT-4 Judge is now used with gpt-4o-mini.
+    - Judge results with grok-4-1-fast-non-reasoning.
+    - Detectability experiment for adversarial insertions.

 3) Elo:-
    - Folder contains the code for Elo computation.

 4) Baseline:-
-   - Folder contains codes for the baseline experiment with AutoDan by Liu et al.
+   - Folder contains codes for the baseline experiment with AutoDan by Liu et al., TAP by Mehrotra et al., AdvPrompter by Paulus et al., and an ablation study (without MP).